Taskforce Response Team Goal:

 Once staff members have been instructed to return to work on-site, there are several options

-departments should consider maintaining required social distancing measures and reduce
+departments should consider maintaining the required social distancing measures and reduce

 population density within buildings and workspace.